Pix4D/ntrip-catalog/README.md

 Search among the entries for the URL of your service.
 The URL is composed by the scheme, hostname or IP, and the port.
 Several URLs could be used for the same entry.

-Once you have the entry, iterate among the streams applying the described filters.
+Once you have the entry, iterate over the streams applying the described filters.
 The filter can be based on the mountpoint name, the country, or the base station latitude-longitude.
 The last two cases try to aggregate several mountpoints that share those properties, making the json file smaller and less error prone.

-Then iterate among the CRSs for the filtered stream.
+Then iterate over the CRSs for the filtered stream.
 CRSs can be different based on the rover latitude-longitude or rover country.
 This is done to cover the networks that may aggregate several stations in one mountpoint, but using different CRSs.
 An example is the Canary Islands, that are in the REGCAN95 reference system, different from ETRS89 (ETRF2000) used in the European tectonic plate.

-The precedence of the different streams and CRSs are strictly by order.
+The precedence of the different streams and CRSs are strictly processed by appearance order.
 Once a valid CRS is found, that is the solution.
 Otherwise keep iterating.